Evenwyne/programming-univbasics-2-puts-prints-statements/README.md

 anything in the console.

 You can also see `nil` after the text is printed in the command line.
 This is the _return value_.
-The return value is the object returned by a Ruby method, but when we use `puts` and `print`, we are returned `nil`, or "nothing".
+The return value is the value returned by a Ruby expression, but when we use `puts` and `print`, we are returned `nil`, or "nothing".
+Keep in mind that because of Ruby's _implicit return_ that if the last line of a method is a `puts` or `print` statement, the return type for the method will bw `nil`.

-**Note**: The `print` and `puts` methods have other options available for formatting text output.
+> **Note**: The `print` and `puts` methods have other options available for formatting text output.
 Both `printf` and `puts` are capable of doing things like have a leading zero even if the number is under 10, (for example: 01, 02, 03, etc.), or correctly formatting floats in monetary calculations (for example: displaying "$13.50" instead of "$13.5").
-These are somewhat more advanced concepts that require mastering [formatting options], but they will most likely come in handy as you work more with numbers in Ruby.
+These are somewhat more advanced concepts that require mastering [formatting options].
+While you don't need them at this point, if you need to do data formatting, you'll want to master these.

 ## Recognize the Difference Between `p` and Other Print Methods